Download as PDF

 3. MFA must balance user security and user productivity

 An organization will not sanction MFA security controls if they believe they are impeding end-users.
 From a business point of view, security procedures are there to aid and protect the organizations as a whole, not hinder the productivity of its employees, and ultimately the profitability of the business.

 - Avoid prompting the user for MFA every time.
 Choose the circumstances and frequency for when MFA is required that balances security with user productivity.

 - Make it easy and intuitive for the user.
-For example, smartphone authenticator applications are highly secure, easy to use and can be used everywhere (even offline).
+For example, hardware tokens or smartphone authenticator applications are highly secure, easy to use and work from anywhere (even offline).

 - Be confident in offering more ‘non-MFA circumstances’ by relying on contextual access factors that are transparent to the user (location, time of day, and number of simultaneous connections...).

 4. Educate and empower your users to support MFA

 Outside of work, most people ignore the option of two-factor authentication.
 Less than 10 percent of Google accounts have two-factor authentication enabled, and only about 12 percent of Americans use password managers.

 Perceptions on the real security merits of two-factor authentication remain and when left to their own devices, users are probably okay with sacrificing their security for convenience!